STRIDES/NIHCloudLabAzure/notebooks/GenAI/embedding_demos/readme.md

     - Press `Ctrl + X` to exit the text editor.
     - Press `Shift + Y` to save the changes to the file.
     - Press `Enter` to confirm the file name to be saved (filename will be .env since we used `nano .env` command)
-6. Output the `.env` variables from terminal to ensure all variables are present:
+6. Output the `.env` variables from the terminal to ensure all variables are present:
     ```bash
     cat .env
     ```